dankovacek/bcub/setup_scripts/README.md

 Change Monitoring System
 (NALCMS)](http://www.cec.org/north-american-land-change-monitoring-system/).

-Download the files you want to work with from the link above, and keep note of the file path where the files are saved or save them to a new folder at `input_data/NALCMS/`.
+Download the files you want to work with (2010, 2015, and 2020 land cover rasters are available) from the link above, and keep note of the file path where the files are saved or save them to a new folder at `input_data/NALCMS/`.
 The files are large and may take a while to download.
 The files are not included in this repository.

 The soil permeability and porosity information is contained in the [GLobal HYdrogeology MaPS